kkirker/bamazon_homework/README.md

 answer the inquire questions, and based on answers app will progress.

-cntrl+ c to to exit program at any time.
+ctrl+ c to to exit program at any time.